Charelk2/Flinkdink2/README.md

 JWT_SECRET=your-secret
 DB_PATH=./users.db
 VITE_API_BASE_URL=http://localhost:3001
-UNSPLASH_ACCESS_KEY=your-access-key
-UNSPLASH_SECRET_KEY=your-secret-key
 ```

-Create these keys by signing up for a developer account at [Unsplash](https://unsplash.com/developers) and creating a new application.
-Add the generated Access Key and Secret Key to your `.env` as shown above.
-Keep both keys private and **never commit them to the repository**.
-The `/api/photos` proxy route must be running via `npm run server` for images to load during development.

 The default credentials are **demo@example.com** / **password**.
 You can also
 register a new account using the **Sign Up** page.
 Successful authentication